Creating the Experience

 Every WordGo Guide can create an unmissable experience for their Group Members

-If it’s a place that you feel at ease and you can be sure that someone has taken the time to carefully consider how make it a place that you can’t wait to get back to.
+If it’s a place that you feel at ease, then you can be sure that someone has taken the time to carefully consider how to make it a place that you can’t wait to get back to.

-When it comes to creating a great experience for your WordGo group, there’s are a few things you could consider;
+When it comes to creating a great experience for your WordGo group, there are a few things you could consider:

 1. Consider Your Venue

-If this is something you think you might need help with, why not involve someone you are inviting from the first week to assist you in hosting.
+If this is something you think you might need help with, why not involve somebody you are inviting from the first week to assist you in hosting?

-There’s no exact science or formula for all of this but with the a welcoming attitude and a few simple actions you can put your group members at ease and help them feel at home.
+There’s no exact science or formula for all of this - but with a welcoming attitude and a few simple actions, you can put your Group Members at ease and help them feel at home.

-Always place an emphasis on the personal touches, warm welcomes, remembering names and introducing any new group members.
-If the gathering venue is more functional like an office space or church hall try and make tweaks and changes to the room to make if feel more like home.
-Some lamps, plants, and bringing in some comfier seating can go a long way in upgrading the experience.
+Always place an emphasis on personal touches; warm welcomes, remembering names and introducing any new group members.
+If the gathering venue is more functional - like an office space or church hall - try to make tweaks and changes to the room to make if feel more homely.
+Some lamps, plants and bringing in some more comfortable seating can go a long way in upgrading the experience.

 This is something you can work on each week and adapt to find the best fit for your group.
 The ultimate aim is to make people feel welcome, comfortable and relaxed.
-When the group feels at home the connection time, group discussion and prayer times will all benefit!
-People will be able to go deeper in God’s Word and your group could become an unmissable event in the calendar of your group members.
+When the group feels at home, the connection time, group discussion and prayer times will all benefit!
+People will be able to go deeper into God's Word and your group could become an unmissable event in the calendar of your Group Members.

-As you consider how to best make your group feel at home, think about the someone who you could invite to assist you and finally write down a few simple ways you can create a welcoming meeting venue and maximise the first 5 minutes of every gathering.
+As you consider how to best make your group feel at home, think about someone who you could invite to assist you and finally, write down a few simple ways you could create a welcoming meeting venue and maximise the first five minutes of every gathering.

 Consider your venue, prepare to host and make people feel at home.